SerenaTetart/Time_series_analysis/README.md

 A stationary serie is a serie that does not depend on time (just like the stationary Schrödinger Equation or TISE where the wave function can be expressed only with the spatial part)

-## Project 3 - Bitcoin forecast with multivariate time series
+## Project 3 - Bitcoin forecasting with multivariate time series

 This third project aims to forecast the price of the Bitcoin using all the features in the dataset plus the values of others time series as well (such as Ethereum price).